How much does your data exploration overfit? Controlling bias via information usage: Limiting information usage and bias via randomization

 \subsection{Regularization via randomized selection}

-Subection \ref{subsec: rank selection} illustrates how signal in the data intrinsically reduces the bias of rank selection by reducing the entropy term $H(T)$ in $I(T; \phibf) = H(T) - H(T | \phibf)$.
-A complementary approach to reduce bias is to increase conditional entropy $H(T|\phibf)$ by adding \emph{randomization} to the selection policy $T$.
+Subsection \ref{subsec: rank selection} illustrates how signal in the data intrinsically reduces the bias of rank selection by reducing the entropy term $H(T)$ in $I(T; \phibf) = H(T) - H(T | \phibf)$.
+A complementary approach to potentially reduce bias is to increase conditional entropy $H(T|\phibf)$ by adding \emph{randomization} to the selection policy $T$.
+Note that while this randomization increases $H(T|\phibf)$, it also increases $H(T)$ and thus could increase information usage.
 It is easy to maximize conditional entropy by choosing $T$ uniformly at random from $\{1,...,m\}$, independently of $\phibf$.
 Imagine however that we want to not only ensure that conditional entropy is large, but want to choose $T$ such that the selected value $\phi_T$ is large.
 After observing $\phibf$, it is natural then to set the probability $\pi_i$ of setting $T=i$ by solving a maximization problem

 The solution ${\bm \pi}^*$ to this problem is the maximum entropy or ``Gibbs'' distribution, which sets

 for $\beta>0$ that is chosen so that $\sum_i \pi^*_i \phi_i = b$.
 This procedure effectively adds stability, or a kind of regularization, to the selection strategy by adding randomization.
 Whereas tiny perturbations to $\phibf$ may change the identity of $T=\arg\max_{i} \phi_i$, the distribution $\pi^*$ is relatively insensitive to small changes in $\phibf$.
 Note that the strategy \eqref{eq: exponential weights} is one of the most widely studied algorithms in the field of online learning \cite{cesa2006prediction}, where it is often called \emph{exponential weights}.
 It is also known as the exponential mechanism in differential privacy.
 In our framework it is transparent how it reduces bias.